thunderrabbit/robnugen-journal-entries/2001/07/05Gin_in_St_Nazaire.md

 sea! although i have not laid my eyes upon it yet, the sky tells me the water is boldly crashing onto the beach.
-It seems like i have been off my trail in Bretagnè for a month.
+It seems like i have been off my trail in BretagnÃ¨ for a month.
 I can't really say i have been lost, since i have never been where i am going, and the only time i retrace my steps are usually because of the threatening black berry bushes, and since i